 This is the most intense and most involved of all the options.
 This area has also shown tremendous growth and potential in recent years.
 While many people still think of only seeing-eye dogs, there are more options.

 There are now seizure-alert dogs, seeing eye, full companions, group companions, and more.
 You have to shop around for an organization that suits you.
 The application and receiving process could take months or more.

 While insurance may cover some of the costs, most organizations expect you to participate in fundraising.
 It can cost $25k or more to train a service dog from start to finish.

 Dr. Jamie Whittenburg, owner of Kingsgate Animal Hospital and veterinary writer for SeniorTailWaggers.com also cautions against for-profit organizing training service dogs: “Make sure you do your research about the organization providing the dog.
 Talk to a few customers, discuss how effective their dogs are, and understand the long-term training commitment”.

 My favorite local organization for service dogs is Canine Partners for Life in Cochranville.

 - First, think of what you want.
 If you are looking for a dog for your child to read to, call your local library and see if they do that.

-- Search the internet!
+- Search the internet.

 - Ask your veterinarian or your local pet supply store if they know of groups/agencies.

-You can do many things at home to start working your pet with your child at home.
+You can do many things at home to start working with your pet with your child at home.
 Use your pet’s presence to calm your child, or as a distraction before a situation escalates.